 A nuclear accident dosimetry program should provide absorbed dose information within 24 hours after the incident.
-A method should be established for immediately obtaining preliminary dose estimates to distinguish exposed persons from the unexposed and should permit the detection of doses in excess of approximately 10 rad (see ANSI N13.3 (ANSI 1969b)).
-Discussions on initial screening evaluations to segregate exposed from unexposed individuals (sometimes referred to as "quick sort techniques") are found in several references (Moe 1988; Delafield 1988; Petersen and Langham 1966; Hankins 1979; Swaja and Oyan 1987).
+A method should be established for immediately identifying individuals exposed to total absorbed doses exceeding 50 rad (ANSI N13.3-2013, 2013b).
+Discussions on initial screening evaluations to segregate exposed from unexposed individuals (sometimes referred to as "quick sort techniques") are found in several references (Moe, 1988; Delafield, 1988; Petersen and Langham, 1966; Hankins, 1979; Swaja and Oyan, 1987).

 A common initial screening method is to provide all workers in areas requiring nuclear accident dosimetry with an indium foil in their personnel dosimeter or security badge.
-During a criticality excursion, the foil will become activated by neutrons per the In (n, gamma) 116mIn reaction and can be measured with a portable beta-gamma survey instrument or ion chamber.
-The 116mIn has a 54-minute half-life and releases a 1-MeV beta (maximum energy) and a 1.3-MeV gamma (80% of the time).
+During a criticality excursion, the foil will become activated by neutrons per the 115In (n, gamma) ^{116m}In reaction and can be measured with a portable beta-gamma survey instrument or ion chamber.
+The ^{116m}In has a 54-minute half-life and releases a 1-MeV beta (maximum energy) and a 1.3-MeV gamma (80% of the time).

-An alternate screening is to measure body activity due to neutron activation of the sodium in the blood via the Na(n, gamma)Na reaction.
+An alternate screening is to measure body activity due to neutron activation of the sodium in the blood via the 23Na(n, gamma)24Na reaction.
 Sodium-24 has a 15-hour half-life and releases a 1.4-MeV beta (maximum energy) and two gammas (1.37 MeV and 2.75 MeV).
-A beta-gamma survey meter is used to measure the Na activity in the blood by placing the detector probe against the individual's abdomen and having the individual bend forward to enclose the detector (Moe 1988).
+A betagamma survey meter is used to measure the 24Na activity in the blood by placing the detector probe against the individual's abdomen and having the individual bend forward to enclose the detector (Moe 1988).
 Alternatively, the probe can be positioned under the armpit with the open window facing the chest area.
-Moe noted this method is less sensitive than the use of indium foils and even a small reading can indicate a significant exposure.
+Moe (1988) noted this method is less sensitive than the use of indium foils and even a small reading can indicate a significant exposure.
 An approximate equation to calculate worker dose (D) based on body weight and instrument reading is shown in the following Equation: